 So there you have it: my LAST Curaçao article (until the next trip??) of the seven in this year-long series about the island.
 I suddenly feel strangely at sea, not having thousands of beautiful Caribbean photos on my computer, begging to be placed in an article, anymore…

 I guess I’ll just have to head out on the next adventure!
 Good thing my suitcase is already packed, because I head out tomorrow.
 Stay tuned to find out where!

 So what about YOU?
-What are your thoughts and experiences around Curaçao and these photos and tips?
+What are your thoughts and experiences around Curaçao, the ABC Islands, and these photos and tips?